 Our Southern African vacation was everything we expected and more… IT WAS FANTASTIC!
 Victoria Falls and the Zambezi River are indescribable.
 We live on the banks of the Fraser River in British Colombia in Canada and we call it the mighty Fraser; it doesn’t hold a candle to the “MIGHTY” Zambezi River!

-Those interested in animals can head off to see habituated elephants (please read this important information about ethical animal encounters) and a famous orphaned cheetah named Sylvester.
-History and culture buffs will have a lot to learn and foodies can try traditional African meals – you can even learn to drum and dance the traditional way!
+Those interested in animals can head off to see rescued elephants (please read this important information about ethical animal encounters), history and culture buffs will have a lot to learn, and foodies can try traditional African meals – you can even learn to drum and dance the traditional way!

 - Enjoy a lavish dinner on a steam train.

 - Go on a sunset boat cruise while watching elephants and hippos enjoy the water.

 - Shop in markets for souvenirs and presents.

 - Head to Vulture Culture at feeding time to learn more about raptors.

 - Meet rescued elephants at the The Wild Horizons Elephant Sanctuary and Orphanage.

 - Walk under the old bridge and learn about its interesting history.

 - Relax with a book and binoculars to keep an eye on the myriad birds.